milesj/web-lang/spec/types.md

 Booleans represent either a `true` or `false` value.

-    bool foo = true
+    foo = true

 ### Integers ###

 Integers are whole numbers that support either signed (negatives) or unsigned values (non-negatives).
 They are represented as 4 different types -- `byte`, `short`, `int`, and `long` -- each with their own fixed length.

-    byte foo = 127
+    foo = 127
-    ushort bar = 65535
+    bar = 65535

 ### Floating Points ###

-Floating points are approximated numbers that have radix points that are of a variable size.
+Floating points are approximated numbers that have radix points of a variable size.
 They are represented as 2 different types -- `float` and `double`.

-    float foo = 123.45
+    foo = 123.45

 ### Strings ###

-Strings are a sequence of zero or more Unicode characters that are initialized using single quotes.
+Strings are a sequence of zero or more Unicode characters that are initialized using single or double quotes.
 They are valid UTF-8 encoded sequences.

-    string foo = 'Hello'
+    foo = 'Hello'

 #### Interpolation ####

-Double quoted strings can be used for interpolation as well as internal expressions.

-    string foo = 'World'
+    foo = 'World'
-    string bar = "Hello {foo}"
+    bar = "Hello #{foo}"
-    string baz = "1 + 2 is {1 + 2}"
+    baz = "1 + 2 is #{1 + 2}"

-    bar // Hello World
-    baz // 1 + 2 is 3
+#### Concatenation ####

+    foo = "Hello" + " World"

 ## Collections ##

 Collections are complex types that manage a set of types.
-When declared, they either need to use [generics](generics.md), or use [type inference](#inference) via the `let` keyword.

 The following collection types are supported.

 <table>
     <thead>